Confused about your exam or college applications?

 Before picking either of the courses, you must understand your career preference.
 Chose the courses that will help you pursue your ultimate goal.
 For example, if you want to get a job right after your graduation then B.Com is a better option.
 However, if you want to foray into management, a BBA followed by an MBA is the right career path.

-Picking the right colleges for graduation is also essential to pursue their B.Com or BBA degree.
-While choosing between a mediocre B.Com college and a top-ranking BBA college, the candidate must select the BBA degree to study for their undergraduate programme.
+Picking the right colleges for graduation is also essential to pursue their B.Com or BBA degrees.
+When choosing between a mediocre B.Com college and a top-ranking BBA college, the candidate must select the BBA degree to study for their undergraduate programme.
 Job opportunities and placements depend largely on the college’s ties with the industry.
-To browse through colleges across India visit CollegeDekho.

 Candidates must consider a top college to pursue a BCom or a BBA degree course.
 In case a candidate has been selected for admission into a mediocre BCom college and a top-ranking BBA college, he/she must consider a BBA course from the top college.